infraxys-modules/infraxys-by-example/prerequisites.md

 Most examples assume that the following configuration is already in place.

-## Infraxys container setup
-- Create project "infraxys-by-example" underneath a project of your choice.
-- Create environment "examples" under this project.
-- Create container "examples" with description "infraxys-by-example" under this environment.

 ## GitHub module repository setup

 If you want to perform the steps from the examples yourself, then you need to create a module in GitHub.
 See <a href="https://infraxys.io/topics/using-modules/" target="_blank">Infraxys modules</a> on how to setup your module repository.

+### Infraxys container setup
+- Create environment "examples" under the "Environments"-node of your module.
+- Create container "examples" in the containers-tab of the details view for the environment.
+Use description "infraxys-by-example".
+- In the project-tree on the left, create project "infraxys-by-example" underneath a project of your choice.
+- Drag the "examples" environment and drop it on this project.

 ## Setup this infraxys-by-example module